Joe Washington

 Joe Dan Washington Jr (born September 24, 1953) is an American former professional football player who was a running back in the National Football League (NFL) for the San Diego Chargers, Baltimore Colts, Washington Redskins, and Atlanta Falcons.

-Early career
+Early life

-Washington graduated from Lincoln High School in Port Arthur, Texas where his father coached football.
-Washington had a stellar college football career at the University of Oklahoma where he was a two time First-team All-American and finished third in the Heisman Trophy balloting in 1974 and fifth in 1975.
+Washington graduated from Lincoln High School in Port Arthur, Texas, where his father coached football.
+Washington had a stellar college football career at the University of Oklahoma, where he was a two-time First-team All-American and finished third in the Heisman Trophy balloting in 1974 and fifth in 1975.
 He finished his career at Oklahoma with 4,071 career rushing yards.
 He is a member of the College Football Hall of Fame.

 Professional career

 San Diego Chargers

 Washington was drafted fourth overall in the first round of the 1976 NFL Draft by the San Diego Chargers.
 A knee injury forced him to miss the entire 1976 season for the Chargers.
 In 1977 he played sparingly, appearing in 13 games while rushing for 217 yards and having 244 yards receiving.